eslint-kit/eslint-kit/README.md

       // Defaults to empty object
       paths: { '@app': './' },

-      // (optional) A path to jsconfig
+      // (optional) A custom path to jsconfig
-      // When specified, also respects jsconfig's "compilerOptions.paths"
+      // Defaults to jsconfig.json
       jsconfig: 'jsconfig.json'
     })
   ]